VerdantFox/blog_posts/posts/0001_flask_authomatic/flask_authomatic.md

 ## Test that our oauth provider registration and config file works

-To test that our oauth registeration and config files work we are going to create a file under `root/users/` called `test_oauth`.
+To test that our oauth registration and config files work we are going to create a file under `root/users/` called `test_oauth`.
 This file won't be used in our final code, but we'll copy over some of its functionality to our final product later.
 It will be a small, fully